Brand New Boilers,Intelligent Thermostats, Magnaclean Filters,

 - Prevent drafts around electric outlets.

-Their high performance boilers are simple to put in, maintain and service and easy to use.
-They are so comfortable in the dependability of their boilers that they offer industry-leading free parts and labour extended warranties, for complete peace of mind.
+Their high performance boilers are straightforward to put in, maintain and service and easy to use.
+They are so comfortable in the dependability of their boilers that their company offer industry-leading free parts and labour warranties, for complete peace of mind.

 Baxi’s range of boilers and ensuing sales, that are now well into the hundreds of thousands, have recently surged the company into the top three in the UK.
 Pure quality.

-From their beginnings, right through to their present boiler ranges, Baxi’s ethos of satisfaction, passion and positivity – merged with dependability, respect and advancement – has helped define their business.
-From their award winning consumer service to their industry-leading hands-on training for installers, they are committed to ensuring life with Baxi as easy as possible, for both customer and installer alike.
+From their beginnings, right through to their present boiler ranges, Baxi’s ethos of satisfaction, passion and positivity – mixed with dependability, respect and advancement – has helped define their business.
+From their award winning customer service to their industry-leading hands-on training for installers, they are committed to ensuring life with Baxi as easy as possible, for both customer and installer alike.

 Worcester pride themselves on being a “Which” major company for the last ten years and counting.

-They have certainly for years been the market innovators in terms of top quality & innovation, a yardstick if you like for the other brand names to follow and match.
+They have certainly for years been the market pioneers in terms of top quality & innovation, a yardstick if you like for the other brand names to follow and match.

 Although regarded as high-end, there’s no such thing as a bad Worcester boiler, from the least expensive to the highest priced, they merely exude quality.